suncoast-devs/intro-to-web-test-drive/chapter-2/00-intro-to-css/assignment.md

 # CSS all the things .

-During the course,you will be building a website for your new chain of restaurants.
+During the course,you will be building a website for your new company.
 This will have a few pages and will serve for us as a playground to learn about web development.

 Now that you have created the HTML, its time to give you page some personality.
 In class you learned about CSS.
 CSS is how we can make our websites look and feel good.